Tom Hurt

 Technology comms strategist.
 AI evangelist.
 Writer at heart.

-I lead global change communications at the intersection of AI, business transformation, and client centricity.
+I lead global AI communications and change management at a major professional services firm, working at the intersection of AI, business transformation, and client centricity.

 The best comms strategy doesn't just inform people.
 It moves them.